5 Surefire Ways to Hire the Best Virtual Assistant

 4. Use online tools and apps

-If you are worried about not being able to monitor or communicate with your VA, there are online Virtual Assistant tools and applications that you can use to make it easier for you and your VA to work together.
+If you are worried about not being able to monitor or communicate with your virtual assistant, there are online tools and applications that you can use to make it easier for you and your VA to work together.
 Some platforms can be used to oversee and manage tasks.

-There are many tools on the internet that you and your VA can use in growing your business.
+There are many tools on the internet that you and your virtual administrative assistant can use in growing your business.

-The Virtual Hub conducted a poll as to which Virtual Assistant tool or applications are commonly used by clients for project management or to track the team’s work.
-The result says, most of our clients use Asana.
-It is a powerful tool in tracking tasks, and it’s also a great means of communication as well.
+The Virtual Hub conducted a poll as to which virtual assistant tools and applications are commonly used by clients for project management.
+According to the poll results, most of our clients use Asana.
+It’s a powerful tool in tracking tasks, and it’s also a great means of communication.

 Other than Asana, here are some tools that are widely used by clients:

-Gsuites also have ample cloud-based storage and allows you to collaborate and share.
+GSuite also has ample cloud-based storage and allows you to collaborate and share with your team members.

-This social media tool lets users schedule posts and updates to different social media accounts, such as Facebook, Twitter, LinkedIn and many others using the HootSuite dashboard.
+Hootsuite is a social media tool that lets users schedule posts and updates to different social media accounts, such as Facebook, Twitter, Instagram, LinkedIn and many others using the Hootsuite dashboard.
 Managing your social media presence is now easier because you’re able to see the activity of your accounts in one place.

 Another bonus: Hootsuite can be used for both business and personal social media accounts.

 Search Engine Optimization is an important part of making online businesses successful.
 SEM Rush is a tool that helps business owners find profitable keywords.
-It is a program for both new and experienced bloggers who want to optimize their blogs or their websites.
-It also allows them to create content that their audience wants for a better experience for the visitors.
+It is a program for both new and experienced bloggers who want to optimize their blogs and their websites.
+It also allows them to create content that their audience would find interesting for

 It powers millions of blogs and websites.
 WordPress’ market share is almost 60% compared to other content management systems.
 The second and closest competitor is Joomla and is used only by 6.3%.